orbs-network/orbs-spec/behaviors/services/state-storage.md

 * Separated into deployed services, for each one:
   * Keep a merkle tree of all state variables (keys and values) under it.
   * Keys are hashes, values are blobs (byte arrays).
-  * A non existent key returns the number `0` as its value.
+  * A non existent key returns an empty byte array. (implies null value / integer `0` value)
 * Default system services:
   * `_Deployments`
     * Contains metadata about every [service](../../terminology.md) and [library](../../terminology.md) smart contracts that were deployed on the system.